ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Transaction successful, transaction ID: r3tJ4Wr2CWA8AaticmFrKdKgAs5AhW2wwWTaQHRBZKwJhsXzb
 ```

-This means the node has now been added as validator to the given Subnet on Mainnet!
+This means the node has now been added as validator to the given Subnet on `Mainnet`!

 You can check for PCHAIN TXID information on [Avalanche Explorer](https://subnets.avax.network/)